 - Be careful not to drop your helmet.

-- Avoid storing it in a hot place like the trunk of your car since heat can deteriorate the foam.
+- Avoid storing it in a hot place like the trunk of your car since heat can break down the foam.

-- Also, avoid applying stickers to your helmet as this can weaken the plastic.
+- Avoid applying stickers to your helmet as this can weaken the plastic.

-- Replace your helmet at least every five years because the materials deteriorate over time.
+- Replace your helmet at least every five years because the materials break down over time.
 Some manufacturers recommend replacing it every three years.

 - Follow the manufacturer’s recommendations for cleaning your helmet.